PtrMan/SingularTranspiler/README.md

-In terms of the local variables of a procedure, the lexical presence of any of the following commands will immediately prevent _every local variable_ from going faster.
+In terms of the local variables of a procedure, the lexical presence of any of the following commands in a procedure will immediately prevent _every local variable_ from going faster.
 This list is probably not complete.

 - `execute` https://www.singular.uni-kl.de/Manual/4-0-3/sing_289.htm#SEC328